Mason McCormick: Professional career

 McCormick was selected by the Pittsburgh Steelers in the fourth round (119th overall) of the 2024 NFL draft.

 He made his Steelers debut in Week 1’s victory over the Atlanta Falcons.
 Following injuries to Isaac Seumalo and Troy Fautanu, McCormick made his first professional start in Week 4's 27–24 loss to the Indianapolis Colts.
 At the conclusion of the 2024 regular season, McCormick played in all 17 games with 14 starts.
 He finished with a PFF grade of 57.7 overall, ranking him 87 out of 136 guards in the league.
 He had a pass blocking grade of 63.2 and a run block grade of 53.7.
 McCormick played 936 offensive snaps, placing him 42nd in the league.
-He and the Steelers ended their season with a 28-14 loss to the Baltimore Ravens in the AFC Wildcard round on January 11, 2025.
+He and the Steelers ended their season with a 28–14 loss to the Baltimore Ravens in the AFC Wildcard round on January 11, 2025.

 McCormick began 2025 playing all 58 offensive snaps in the Steelers' Week 1 victory over the New York Jets and earning a PFF grade of 63.6, placing him in the team's top ten.
+McCormick started all 17 games of the 2025 regular season.